SmartBlug/Codiad-Outline/README.md

 Outline
 =======
 Outline list plugin for Codiad-IDE
-This plugin parses "function" tags of your source code and allows you to go to the line where it is defined.
+This plugin parses "function" and "class" tags of your source code and allows you to go to the line where it is defined.

 Installation
 ============